 Saffron (Crocus sativus)

-Saffron is the world’s most expensive spice due to the labor required to remove the fragile stigmas (which is true saffron) of the crocus flavors before toasting or drying.
+Saffron is the world’s most expensive spice due to the labour required to remove the fragile stigmas (which is true saffron) of the crocus flavours before toasting or drying.

 The taste is delicate and fragrant while also warm and earthy.
-Saffron is best used sparingly as too much can give a medicinal flavor to a meal.
+Saffron is best used sparingly as too much can give a medicinal flavour to a meal.

 The smell of saffron is distinctive, lasting, musky, striking, floral and honeyed.
 The aroma can change slightly depending on the saffron’s place of origin.

-Saffron is used for both flavoring and coloring in cooking and is commonly used in Indian, Mediterranean and Italian cuisines.
-Saffron is an essential ingredient in many Spanish paellas or Italian risottos and is used to flavor (and color) curries, sauces, marinades, puddings and confectionery.
+Saffron is used for both flavouring and colouring in cooking and is commonly used in Indian, Mediterranean and Italian cuisines.
+Saffron is an essential ingredient in many Spanish paellas or Italian risottos and is used to flavour (and colour) curries, sauces, marinades, puddings and confectionery.
 In most dishes, saffron is infused in liquid or alternatively ground or stirred in.

 Saffron loves asparagus, rice, eggs, cheese, chicken, leeks, seafood, mushrooms and spinach and pairs with anise, cardamom, cinnamon, fennel, ginger, nutmeg, paprika and pepper.

 Saffron is a member of the iris family and the crocus flowers are grown from bulbs in well-drained soil.
-The violet colored crocus flower in Autumn and are picked at dawn before 3 red stigmas are plucked from each flower.
-The stigmas of about 80,000 crocus flowers are needed to produce just 1 pound of the spice.
+The violet coloured crocus flower in Autumn and are picked at dawn before 3 red stigmas are plucked from each flower.
+The stigmas of about 80,000 crocus flowers are needed to produce just 500g of the spice.
 The stigmas are then dried or toasted over a very low heat and are deep red to orange-red, wiry and brittle.